Bassador dog — Basset Hound and Labrador Retriever mix

 About the Bassador

-The Bassador is a very large mixed breed dogs known for its balanced nature and capable mind.
-Better suited to homes with space, the Bassador is best matched with experienced owners.
+The Bassador is a cross between the Basset Hound and Labrador Retriever.
+The Bassador is a large mixed breed dog known for being affectionate with its family and friendly once acquainted.
+With a capable mind, better suited to homes with outdoor space, the Bassador is best matched with experienced owners.
 Typically standing 13 to 20 inches and weighing 45 to 70 pounds, this breed has a life expectancy of 10 to 12 years, making it a devoted companion for the right family.

 Originally classified within the Mixed Breed Dogs group, the Bassador brings a distinct combination of traits that sets it apart.
 The Bassador has a moderate energy level that suits an active household without being overwhelming.
 Affectionate with its family, the Bassador strikes a healthy balance between independence and closeness.